emacs-vs/ts-docstr/docs/page/langs/typescript.md

 # TypeScript

-You can customize variable `docstr-typescript-style` for the following value.
+You can customize variable `ts-docstr-typescript-style` for the following value.

 * `typedoc` - Documentation generator for TypeScript projects. (default)
 * `tsdoc` - A doc comment standard for TypeScript